 Plain Language

 In countries like Germany, Plain Language is increasingly used as a bridge to promote digital accessibility.
-This language helps the reader understand the content of a website without the need for a tedious translation of technical terms.
+It helps the reader understand the content of a website without the need for a tedious translation of technical terms.
 For many persons living with a disability or reading difficulty, this clear language is the only way to safely use important texts.
-When we use Plain Language, we reach the target group much more effectively.
+When we actively use Plain Language, we reach the target group much more effectively.

 The Difference: Plain vs. Easy-to-Read Language